KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Exp_WaterR_analysis.md

 ### Summary Statistics

-Summary of the water oxygen flux for all the samples
+Summary of the water oxygen flux (mmol O2 / L / h) for all the samples

      summary(wR.tot$waterR)